 The award is achieved through the candidate demonstrating their knowledge and practical competence so it is their personal achievement and belongs to them.

-If you have any other questions or would like to discuss your training requirements and how ARC can help you and your organisation, please contact Muriel on 0131 663 4444 or email firstname.lastname@example.org.
+Contact us with any other questions or to discuss your training requirements and how ARC can help you and your organisation.